MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-howto-vm-dotnet.md

 # Intent: I am developer using Windows 10 or Linux Ubuntu who would like to deploy an app to Azure Stack.
 ---

-# How to deploy a C# ASP.NET web app to a VM in Azure Stack
+# Deploy a C# ASP.NET web app to a VM in Azure Stack

 You can create a virtual machine (VM) to host your C# ASP.NET web app in Azure Stack.
 This article discusses the instructions to follow when you set up your server, configure it to host your C# ASP.NET web app, and then deploy the app right from Visual Studio.